racheleckenrod/griefSupport/README.md

 the attempt to push to griefSupport was stopped!! and would have required a pull first "because the tip of your current branch is behindits remote counterpart" I am pretty sure that is what we wanted/needed to have happen to prevent the pushes from main going directly to deployment.
-This appears to be the branch that was separated or intertwined but unreachable to gitHub. called mustBeMasterGriefSupport at the moment- may be the main repo branch too

 Just found out I am in a rebase here when trying to pull from griefSupport the remotes do not directly say heroku but I am thinking that they it goes through the grief support remote